Murder of Joe Van Holsbeeck

-Joe Van Holsbeeck was a Belgian 17-year-old student who was murdered at Brussels Central Station in Brussels on 12 April 2006.
+Joe Van Holsbeeck was a Belgian 17-year-old student who was murdered at Brussels-Central railway station on 12 April 2006.
 Van Holsbeeck was fatally stabbed in an attempted robbery of his MP3 player and died in hospital later that day.
 Van Holsbeeck's murder in the main hall of a crowded train station during the afternoon rush hour shocked many Belgians at the time, leading to a media frenzy over the crime and subsequent investigation.
 The two perpetrators, who turned out to be Romani juveniles from Poland, were later arrested.

 Murder

-The murder took place around 16:30 (4:30 p.m.) on Wednesday 12 April 2006 in the crowded main hall of Brussels Central Station.
+The murder took place around 16:30 (4:30 p.m.) on Wednesday 12 April 2006 in the crowded main hall of Brussels-Central railway station.
 Joe Van Holsbeeck, a 17-year-old Belgian high school student, and one of his friends were approached by two youths of about the same age.
 According to reports, the assailants at first asked for directions, but suddenly tried to take off with the victim's MP3 player.
 When Joe Van Holsbeeck resisted non-violently, he was stabbed seven times by one of the two.
 Van Holsbeeck was then taken to hospital, where he succumbed to his injuries a couple of hours later.

 Two suspected assailants fled the station.
 Initially, Belgian media erroneously reported them as being of Moroccan descent.